Robaina/MetaTag/README.md

 ---
 ## :bulb: What is MetaTag?
-This repository contains tools to assign taxonomy and function annotations to short reads through pylogenetic tree evolutionary placement
+This repository contains tools to assign taxonomy and function annotations to short reads through pylogenetic tree evolutionary placement.

 ## :wrench: Setup
 The easiest way to use MetaTag is through the provided [docker](https://www.docker.com/) container.
 To use it, pull the image: